Suggested searches: Elections, Societies, Disabled students,Allergies

 That your results have been affected by the University not following its own assessment procedure.
 If you are a research student, this may include the arrangements for your supervision.

 That you had exceptional circumstances which you could not reasonably apply for, or evidence, using the Exceptional Circumstances Procedure

 This could be illness, bereavement, family problems, or any life event that was not your fault and which you couldn't prevent.
 But...

 The University will want to know why you didn't use the Exceptional Circumstances procedure at the time.
-If they think you could have used the Exceptional Circumstances procedure, your appeal will probably be rejected: it's really important to explain this and to provide evidence of why you could not use Exceptional Circumstances at the time.
+If they think you could have used the Exceptional Circumstances procedure, your appeal will probably be rejected.
+It's really important to explain this and also to provide evidence of why you could not use Exceptional Circumstances at the time.

 If you are appealing against an Exceptional Circumstances decision, the grounds are different.
 See the Exceptional Circumstances Procedure for those grounds.